akxks/diablo2android/README.md

 # diablo2android
-Diablo 2 on android, using eltechs exagear (took me days, to find it working for Android 10)
+Diablo 2 on android, using eltechs exagear (took me days, to find the working APK for Android 10)

 ⚠️ Main Files missing due to Copyright and file size, to play: